OctopusDeploy/blog/blog/2023-05/cloud-nomad-architectures/index.md

 To maintain mobility, nomads developed portable dwellings or temporary shelters like [goahti](https://en.wikipedia.org/wiki/Goahti), [tipis](https://en.wikipedia.org/wiki/Tipi), and [wickiups](https://en.wikipedia.org/wiki/Wigwam).

-The ability to easily move to a new location is central to cloud-nomad architecture.
+The ability to move easily to a new location is central to cloud-nomad architecture.

 ### A step or two further than cloud-native

 The CNCF definition of cloud-native encompasses public and private clouds.
 You should be able to run your cloud-native application on the public cloud, in a data center, or using on-prem infrastructure.
-Taking this a step further, to say that it should be easy to move between these options, gives us cloud-nomad architecture.
+Taking this a step further, to say that it should also be easy to move between these options, gives us cloud-nomad architecture.

 To achieve this, you must avoid depending on vendor-specific features and embrace ephemeral infrastructure.
 You need infrastructure automation that works across different hosting scenarios.